ROBERT SIEGEL, HOST:

 KELEMEN: Ambassador Locke says the U.S. embassy was prepared to host Chen for as long as he wanted, but the dissident also knew that if he stayed, Chinese authorities would send his family home.
 And according to the ambassador, Chen's wife urged him to take the deal.

 LOCKE: She was imploring him to come to the hospital, to be reunited with the family, and saying that there will always be uncertainties and we need to take first steps.
 But we don't want - you know, we need to keep the struggle going, and we have to take it a step at a time.

 KELEMEN: As diplomats debated what they could do next to help the dissident, Secretary Clinton kept up her schedule trying to manage the broader relationship with China.
 She barely touched on human rights at the opening session of the strategic and economic dialogue.

 SECRETARY OF STATE HILLARY CLINTON: Now, of course, as part of our dialogue, the United States raises the importance of human rights and fundamental freedoms, because we believe that all governments do have to answer to citizens' aspirations for dignity and the rule of law, and that no nation can or should deny those rights.

 KELEMEN: She has one more full day of talks on everything from the economy to Iran, North Korea and Sudan before she flies out on Saturday.
 Chen Guangcheng and his family are hoping they won't be left behind.
 Michele Kelemen, NPR News, Beijing.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.